-- Indirect Communication: Syrians generally communicate in an indirect fashion.
+- Indirect Communication: Syrians generally communicate in an fashion.
 One’s express point is generally reached in a long, roundabout way.
 This has the purpose of avoiding embarrassment or offence and respecting the other person in the conversation.
 The best way of reaching an understanding is to ask open-ended questions that allow them to reach their answer in their own time and give agreeable and accepting responses that do not directly disrupt the speaker’s discussion.

 - Communication Style: Syrians commonly joke and banter during conversation.
 Men often try to one-up each other with witty insults.
 The humour is likely to be different to what a Westerner is familiar with, however somewhat easy to engage with.

 - Raised Voices: Raising one’s voice is not immediately interpreted as aggressive in Syria.
 Speaking loudly and with passion shows one’s sincerity and investment in a matter.
 Such genuine expression often gives leverage and appeal in discussions and is not necessarily a sign of anger or offence.

 - Refusals: To questions and requests which require a yes or no answer, a Syrian’s preoccupation with appearances and automatically requires that they answer “yes” whether it is true or not.
 A flat “no” can indicate that you want to end the relationship.
 The polite way to say no is to say something along the lines of, “I’ll see what I can do”, no matter how impossible the task may be.
 After the person has been queried several times concerning their success, an answer such as, “I’m still checking” or something similar signifies “no”.
 Such an response also means “I am still your friend/ally, I tried”.